ValeriNysh/Four-Cards-Game/README.md

 ##

+***"Master Mind"*** - a card game created in Android Studio using Kotlin programming language

-The "Master Mind" card game is currently in development.
+The game is currently in development.

 It's description and rules will be updated here as soon as the game is released.